yuxuanzhuang/batter/docs/tutorial.rst

 disk, and convergence plots appear under ``results/<run_id>/<ligand>/Results``.
 See :doc:`developer_guide/analysis` for deeper post-processing (MBAR diagnostics and REMD parsing).
+Use ``--no-raise-on-error`` if you want the analysis sweep to continue when individual ligand artifacts fail to parse.

 Additional Resources
 --------------------